Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 #####
 * `showNotification` a `bool`, defines whether the player will receive a notification at the end of an episode.
 If set to `true`, the player will be shown a notification at the end of an episode for approximately 2.5 seconds, then move on to the next episode (arena).
 If set to `false`, the agent will not receive a notification at the end of an episode and episode-to-episode termination is back-to-back.
 This parameter is set to `false` by default.
 #####
 * `blackouts` a `list`, defines the frames at which the lights are on or off during an episode.
 If omitted, the lights will be on for the entire episode.
-For more information on blackouts, [see here](#blackouts)
+For more information on blackouts, [see here](#blackouts).

 **N. B:** These parameters are optional (except `t` and `pass_mark` ) and can be omitted from the configuration file.
 If omitted, the default values will be used, which are explained in detail in our [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide.